 We believe every child has the right to the support they need to be functionally literate when they leave primary school.
 We want Bristol to be a city that reads to its children and fosters a lifelong love of reading, from an early age.

 So what are we doing to tackle these issues?
-Ablaze has an established Reading Buddy programme which puts trained volunteers into primary schools to buddy a pupil for a year.
+Ablaze has an established Reading Partners programme which puts trained volunteers into primary schools to buddy a pupil for a year.

 We are also working with Bristol City Council’s Reading City initiative, which is setting up ‘cloakroom libraries’ in children’s centres and early years settings to encourage young children and their parents to share books together and provide a space for volunteers to read with children.

 Please join us in our work to tackle the issue of functioning illiteracy.
 We would really appreciate your support.
 An hour a week of your time could have a huge impact on a child’s life and help to improve their reading skills.
 Donations can make amazing things happen for Ablaze and the Reading City.